 Register all new electrical appliances

-The website www.registermyappliance.org.uk makes it easy for you to register all of your electrical products in one place.
+Visit our Product Registration page find information on how to register all of your electrical products.
 You will need the brand name, model, serial number and purchase date and the registration process is very simple to follow.
 The manufacturer will only contact you in the event of a recall, your details will NOT be used for marketing.

 Check that appliances have not been recalled